kubevirt/community/membership_policy.md

 ## Member

-Members are active contributors in the community.
+Members are continuously active contributors in the community.
 They can have issues and PRs assigned to them, participate in community related meetings (e.g. bug scrub), and pre-submit tests are automatically run for their PRs.
 Members are expected to remain active contributors to the community.
 Defined by: Member of the KubeVirt GitHub organization

 ### Requirements